 Okay to kill Israel civilians to decolonize?Nor can the Hamas war crime of intentionally targeting Israel civilians be justified by an alleged Palestinian right of "resistance," i.e. a supposed right to wage a war of national liberation against Israel.
 Even if we accept the false hypothesis of such a Palestinian right to wage a decolonization war, that right would not extend to the intentional targeting of Israel's civilian population, which would still remain a war crime.

-No earlier than a half-century ago, a specific Arab population chose for the first time to generally self-identify as the Palestinian People.
-This new Palestinian People now has claims to self-determination, territory and independence.
-But claims now made in the name of the Palestinian People do not automatically cancel prior rights of the Jewish People.
+No earlier than a half-century ago, a specific Arab population chose for the very first time to generally self-identify as the Palestinian People.
+This newborn Palestinian People now has claims to self-determination, territory and independence.
+But such claims now made in the name of the newly-minted Palestinian People do not automatically cancel prior rights of the age-old Jewish People.
 Rather, there is an urgent need to respect the honor and dignity of both Peoples.
 The moral and legal obligation is to peacefully effect something like a juridical reconciliation of Palestinian rights with the Jewish People's aboriginal, treaty and self-determination rights.